JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Logan Hawthorne.md

 Logan is very stocky with thick, powerful but not fully lean musculature.
 He also has a small forehead.
 His eyes are sharp and piercing, when not offset by a more pleasant expression.
 He often keeps his mid-back length hair in a french braid.

 ### ✦ Info
 **Personality**: Logan is pragmatic and patient.
-However, when he gets the chance, he can be really fucking goofy.
+However, when he gets the chance, he can be goofy.
+Sometimes, it's a mask.
 He's good at knowing the right time to crack a joke.
 He holds himself to the highest standard, but at the same time at least tries to avoid working himself to death.
-He knows very well what he is and isn't capable of; he just worries about the eventuality of him not being enough.
-Who wouldn't?
+He now knows very well what he is and isn't capable of; he has to.
+Any doubts or flaws he had before, as a fresh Rook, he had to kill with all vehemence.
+It was the only way he could go forward.
 **Likes/Dislikes**: Likes candy and sugary foods; enjoys a hobby of making candy.
 Hates coffee.
 Is really into civil engineering.

 #### ¶ Backstory
 His twin sister Avabella was the only Hawthorne kid of their generation that matched him in intellect; prodigal twins, of equal level.
 Each displayed an affinity for magic early on, Logan to electricity and Ava to fire.